AI for Commercial Performance: What Actually Drives Revenue (and What Doesn’t)

 This fragmented adoption results in disjointed tools, outdated workflows, and commercial teams overwhelmed by conflicting systems and data.

 Over 50% of commercial team members report spending most of their time on non-revenue-generating tasks—things like system management and internal coordination.
 Even when they do engage in selling activities, more than half of that time is spent on low-value opportunities.
+These breakdowns are not isolated failures—they are patterns we see when AI initiatives outpace the organization’s ability to absorb them operationally.

 However, companies in the top 20% of commercial performance show a different trend.
-These leaders use AI to reduce time spent on admin tasks by 16%, boost win rates by 15%, increase sales forecast accuracy by 15%, and improve gross revenue retention by 13%.
+These leaders use AI to:

 High-performing companies aren’t chasing AI tools—they’re using AI strategically.
 They align initiatives with business priorities, redesign workflows, and build supporting capabilities that drive long-term success.